colinmollenhour/php-rate-limiter/README.md

 - **Pros**: Memory efficient, high performance
 - **Cons**: Allows up to 2x burst at window boundaries (e.g., 100 requests at 11:59 + 100 at 12:01)
 - **Use when**: High traffic, occasional bursts acceptable

+### Leaky Bucket
+- **How it works**: Simulates a bucket that leaks at a constant rate, requests fill the bucket
+- **Pros**: Allows burst up to capacity, enforces average rate, accommodates traffic spikes
+- **Cons**: More complex than fixed window, moderate memory usage
+- **Use when**: Need burst tolerance while maintaining long-term average rate limits

 ## API Reference